 General Fund - The General Fund is the City's major operational fund.
 It is used to account for all the financial resources used to pay for services traditionally associated with local government.
-Departments which utilize the General Fund include the Mayor and City Council, Public Safety (Police, Fire, and Communications) the City's Manager, Clerk, Court, and Legal Department, Finance, Human Resources, Planning and Development, Public Works, and Community Services and Development.
+Departments which utilize the General Fund include the Mayor and City Council, Public Safety (Police, Fire, and Communications), City Manager's Office, City Clerk, Court, City Attorney, Finance, Human Resources, Economic Development, Planning and Development, Public Works, Community Services and Community Development.